 - Reviews that are false or misleading

 Rather than look to federal law, your business is better served by engaging negative reviewers.
-Shama Kabani, author of The Zen of Social Media Marketing, suggests that disparaging evaluations are actually golden opportunities.
+Shama Kabani, author of The Zen of Social Media Marketing, suggests that disparaging evaluations are golden opportunities.

 “People are not looking for perfection online,” Kabani says.
-“What they’re really looking for is humanity and a genuine response, so a negative review can be a great opportunity to respond in a positive and transparent manner.
+“What they’re looking for is humanity and a genuine response, so a negative review can be a great opportunity to respond in a positive and transparent manner.
 And that has a good impact on all your customers.”

 The best response is a genuine, sympathetic one that offers to fix the problem and make amends.
 Even if you can’t please that particular customer, it shows potential clients that you’re willing to try.